scoulomb/myDNS/2-advanced-bind/5-real-own-dns-application/6-use-linux-nameserver-part-g.md

 ````

 Note `metadata.name`, does not support `-` in name.
 Error is not accurate (port error).
-We do use kubectl imperative expose command to specify the nodeport: `31000`
+We can not use kubectl imperative expose command to specify the nodeport: `31000`

 On the router reverse NAT we have following configuration